 Laurel offers two RS485 boards of its meters: an RS485 board with dual RJ11 connectors (ordering code 2, P/N LUSB), and an RS485 board with dual RJ45 connectors (ordering code 4, P/N LMOD).
 Use the board with dual RJ11 connectors.
 These are wired in parallel and allow daisy chaining of meters with commercial 6-wire RJ11 data cables (Laurel P/N CBL03), with no need for a hub.
 Do not use the board with dual RJ45 connectors, as it does not have an associated data cable.

-The challenge is that meters use RJ11 connectors and plug-in CBL03 data cables for half-duplex or full-duplex RS485, while Laureate LT series transmitters use 3 or 5 screw terminals for discrete wiring.
+The challenge is that meters use RJ11 connectors and plug-in CBL03 data cables for half-duplex RS485, while Laureate LT series transmitters use three screw terminals for discrete wiring.
 To establish wiring compatibility, use Laurel’s RS485 Breakout Board.
 This board provide a parallel connection two dual RJ11 connectors like a meter and to two a 6-position screw clamp connecter for discrete wires.
-A signal breakout board should suffice for an RS485 bus with multiple Laureate meters and LT transmitters by splitting the RS485 line into a data cable line and a line with discrete wires.
+A signal breakout board should suffice for an RS485 bus with multiple Laureate meters and LT transmitters by splitting the RS485 line into a data cable line and a line with 3 discrete wires.

 Use Modbus TCP to communicate with the Ethernet-to-RS485 gateway board, and that board will then communicate via Modbus RTU with the meters and LT transmitters on the RS485 bus.
 Do not use the Custom ASCII protocol, which only works with RS232, RS485 or USB, not Ethernet.